The Best 40-42-43 Inch TVs (2023 Reviews)

 Image Quality

-There are several things that make the Vizio M437-G0 worth the extra price over the TCL 43S525.
+There are several things that make the Samsung 43Q60C worth the extra price over the TCL 43S450G.

-It doesn’t support framerate interpolation for the soap opera effect, but BFI (black frame insertion) is supported via the Clear Action feature, which reduces perceived motion blur at a cost of picture brightness by adding black frames between the regular ones.
+Further, it supports framerate interpolation for the soap opera effect and BFI (black frame insertion), which reduces perceived motion blur at the cost of picture brightness by adding black frames between the regular ones.

-The TV is based on SmartCast OS, which isn’t as smooth as Roku TV of the previously-mentioned model, but it’s fairly simple to use and has plenty of apps and no ads.
+The TV is based on Tizen OS, which is fairly simple to use and has plenty of apps.

 Design & Connectivity